MultiSafepay/docs/content/payment-methods/amazon-pay-integration.md

 <div id="AmazonPayButton"></div>
 ```

-📘 **Note:** This element is populated in a later step.
+**⚠️ Note:** This element is populated in a later step.
 For more information, see [Display the Amazon Pay button](#3-display-the-amazon-pay-button) below.

 # 2. Create an order